 This outlet cannot be used with a cigarette lighter.

 COMPASS

 The compass is located at the helm station in direct view of the operator when navigating the boat.
-Following the compass instructions included in the "Owners Packet" will help you make compensation adjustments to the compass.
+Follow the instructions included in the "Owners Packet" will help you make compensation adjustments to the compass.

 MAIN CIRCUIT BREAKER